LucaCorvitto/Relational-Graph-Pokedex/README.md

   * General info and additional effects sections of Type nodes e.g. look [here](https://bulbapedia.bulbagarden.net/wiki/Fire_(type))
   * General info and terminology sections for category nodes, pay attention that starter -> [first partner pokemon](https://bulbapedia.bulbagarden.net/wiki/First_partner_Pok%C3%A9mon), and that fossil is just fossil (not fossil pokemon)
 #### LangGraph Process
-**IMPORTANT**: edit `pokemon_parser.py` to give the same unique id to pinecone instances and neo4j nodes (for that extract info for type and category nodes too); (this should be done!) then install (`pip install neo4j-graphrag[ollama,pinecone]`) and use [neo4j-graphrag](https://neo4j.com/docs/neo4j-graphrag-python/current/) to perform easily both simple [vectorsearch](https://neo4j.com/blog/developer/get-started-graphrag-python-package/) and [vectorcyphersearch](https://neo4j.com/blog/developer/graph-traversal-graphrag-python-package/), check how [hybridsearch](https://neo4j.com/blog/developer/hybrid-retrieval-graphrag-python-package/) could be performed if useful.
+**IMPORTANT**: check how [hybridsearch](https://neo4j.com/blog/developer/hybrid-retrieval-graphrag-python-package/) could be performed if useful.
 Check `neo4j_graphrag_pipeline.ipynb` to see how to implement vectorcyphersearch.

 The following are edits that can be done at the same time, changing the flow of the app with rag-cypherRag-graphTraversal.
 The graphTraversal phase is done to enlarge the context, and can be exploited to retrieve more and tailored information for the graph visualization.
 Extracting info from the query could be interesting: